 How to Prepare Power Systems for GATE Exam?
 Important Topics in Power Systems

 - Transmission and Distribution

 The first topic under this unit is overhead transmission lines and in this topic first, you need to memorize the expressions for Inductance and Capacitance for both Single Phase and Three Phase Lines.
 So you should practice some problems based on this which involve the computation of GMD and GMR.
 Also, you should read about the construction of Transmission Lines such as Bundled Conductors and Stranded Conductors.
-This will increase your understanding of Power Systems.
+This will increase your understanding of Power Systems for GATE Exam.

 The next topic that you should cover is modeling of Short and Medium Transmission Lines as Long Transmission Lines is not much important in Steady State Analysis and Short Transmission Line is most important.
 In short Transmission Lines, most number of questions can be framed and you need to remember the circuit of Short Transmission Line.
 For medium Transmission Line, you can memorize the ABCD parameters of Nominal-pi Model and Nominal-T Model.
 For long Transmission Line, small questions can be framed based on the concepts of Lossless Line parameters as well as wave parameters such as wavelength, the speed of wave etc.